drhcelik/FickianTransportFoam/README.md

     selfDiffusionLimit 1e-6; // Only for OF versions < 13
 }
 ```
+Note that since OpenFOAM 13, this implementation [was included](https://github.com/OpenFOAM/OpenFOAM-dev/commit/f9139b7a2cc053f0196fa569f9018405a1dd810b) in the release with a slightly different name and input dictionary format.

 > [!IMPORTANT]
 > Only the sensible enthalpy formulation is supported currently and the energy equation should not be solved for internal energy.